 1. You will have recently received your levy bill for 2020/2021 which is due in April.
-We will not be chasing any outstanding payments for at least three months until we know what the situation will be post the outbreak.
+We will not yet be chasing any outstanding payments until we know what the situation will be post-COVID-19

 2. The office on Bradford Road will now be closed until further notice.
 We will be available by telephone on 01484 937006 or email at firstname.lastname@example.org

-Clearly, this course of action is dictated by government measures announced, almost on a daily basis – and in such unprecedented uncertainty – this is now our only option.
-We will continue to work remotely and support our businesses where we can.
+This course of action is dictated by government measures announced, almost daily – and in such unprecedented uncertainty – this is now our only option.

 Our board decided at the beginning of the lockdown that it wasn’t safe for us to have the shop open, due to multiple people being able to enter the premises.
 Again we are reviewing this on a weekly basis.
 The advice all of the way through has been to work at home if you can.
 As all of the public-facing activities we conduct such as the events have been cancelled, the rest of the work we conduct can be safely and productively delivered remotely.
 We have remained fully contactable by telephone, email and zoom throughout the lockdown period and will continue to do so.
 There is no requirement for us to be available in the shop and if you wish to speak to us please do get in touch to arrange a discussion.